Buying real estate in Ghana?

 What are other closing costs in Ghana in 2026?

-Legal fees are often negotiable, especially for straightforward transactions, and agent commissions (typically 2% to 5%) are usually paid by the seller in Ghana, though you should confirm this in your purchase agreement.
+Legal fees in Ghana are sometimes negotiable, especially if you are buying a straightforward property with clean title, and agent commissions (typically 2% to 5%) are usually paid by the seller, though this can vary and should be clarified upfront in any deal.

 Are there hidden fees foreigners miss in Ghana right now?